-Although she was enchanted by the daily kiss of the sun on her fair skin, when winter in the Algarve approached, her beautiful smile faded away and her golden hair lost its glow.
+Although she was enchanted by the daily kiss of the sun on her fair skin when winter in the Algarve approached, her beautiful smile faded away and her golden hair lost its glow.
 The Prince grew so desperate seeing his delicate princess pine away, that when he heard she was longing for the white snow-covered landscape of her homeland.

 He immediately ordered thousands of almond trees to be planted from the castle-door into the fields for as far as the eye could see.
 When the almond trees Algarve would be blossoming, she would witness the white flowers covering the hills in a magic illusion of snow in the Algarve.
 The cure was instant, and they lived happily ever after…

-So tells the legend of the almond tree blossom Algarve, symbol of the Algarve, Portugal.
-Ever since, the Algarvian countryside puts on its most precious white and soft-pink coat by the Almond Trees Algarve in February.
+So tells the legend of the almond tree blossom Algarve, a symbol of the Algarve, Portugal.
+Ever since the Algarvian countryside puts on its most precious white and soft-pink coat by the Almond Trees Algarve in February.
 Caressing the eye with its stunning beauty, announcing spring and promising a feast of almonds that will later be displayed at local markets and processed into the most delicious traditional sweets and liqueurs of the Algarve.

-For nature lovers Algarve, this month is the perfect time to breathe in this unique spectacle of Almond trees Algarve, by walking one of the trails winding through the Portuguese countryside, in particular the Almond Trail (11 km) created by the Odiana association, in the district of Castro Marim.
+For nature lovers Algarve, this month is the perfect time to breathe in this unique spectacle of Almond trees Algarve, by walking one of the trails winding through the Portuguese countryside, in particular, the Almond Trail (11 km) created by the Odiana association, in the district of Castro Marim.